rapidcoderx/dynamic-mock-server/README.md

 **🎯 Production-Ready**: Complete CRUD operations, persistent storage, and robust error handling
 **🎲 Dynamic & Intelligent**: 60+ Faker.js placeholders with realistic response delays
+**🔍 Advanced Matching**: Query parameter and header-based routing with 7 match types
+**�️ Multi-Storage Support**: File, PostgreSQL, and MongoDB backends with automatic migration
+**�🔄 Integration-Friendly**: Export to JSON, Postman collections, and HTTPie commands
+**📡 API Collections**: Ready-to-use Postman, HTTPie Desktop, and CLI collections
+**🎨 Modern UX**: Liquid glass UI with keyboard shortcuts and smart notifications
+**📚 Well-Documented**: Comprehensive guides, examples, and API reference

+> *Ready for real-world use with enterprise-grade features and developer-focused design*

+---

+A sleek, modern mock server with a liquid-glass UI and dynamic API capabilities.
+Configure and simulate API responses easily for local testing, demos, or prototyping – all with a beautiful frontend and modular backend.

+## 🏆 Key Achievements

+**🎯 Production-Ready**: Complete CRUD operations, persistent storage, and robust error handling
+**🎲 Dynamic & Intelligent**: 60+ Faker.js placeholders with realistic response delays
 **�️ Multi-Storage Support**: File, PostgreSQL, and MongoDB backends with automatic migration
 **�🔄 Integration-Friendly**: Export to JSON, Postman collections, and HTTPie commands
 **📡 API Collections**: Ready-to-use Postman, HTTPie Desktop, and CLI collections